 A disk group is a collection of VM disks that share a common configuration.
 A disk group configuration is a set of records with detailed information about related VxVM objects, their attributes, and their connections.
-The default disk group is rootdg (the root disk group).
+The default disk group is rootdg (or root disk group).
+A disk group name can be up to 31 characters long.